fillout/api-client/README.md

 To find out what you can do, take a look at our [API documentation](https://www.fillout.com/help/fillout-rest-api).
 This package also has TypeScript and JSDoc comments, so you should get some helpful hints in your editor :)

+If you're looking to embed Fillout in a React project, try [@fillout/react](https://npmjs.org/package/@fillout/react)!